AbdullahShukri/SM2022_AI_Task-01/Task01.3/README.md

 <br>

 ## Concluion
-there are few ways to install and set up ROS2 on Ubuntu which usually is a straight fowrward process.
+there are few ways to install and set up ROS2 and xUbuntu on jeston nano which usually is a straight fowrward process.
 I chose to do this task using this method since it simplifies the process and prevent possiople errors.